-The design and legend on the 13 Star gold pattern of 1792 was not in full conformity with the legislation submitted to the Senate on Dec.
+The design and legend on the 13 Star gold pattern of 1792 was not in full conformity with the legislation sub-mitted to the Senate on Dec.
 21, 1791 and approved by that body on Jan.
 12, 1792.
-The bill provided for "an impression or representation of the head of the President of the United States for the time being,"-his initial?-his surname at length, the succession of the Presidency numerically and the year of the coinage. the numerical succession were not on the 13 Star the numerical succession were not on the 13 Star patterns, but all requirements were met in the Getz pattern.
+The bill provided for "an im-pression or representation of the head of the President of the United States for the time being,""his initial"\ his surname at length, the succession of the Presidency numerically and the year of the coinage."
+The initial and the numerical succession were not on the 13 Star the numerical succession were not on the 13 Star patterns, but all requirements were met in the Getz pattern.
 This would indicate that the 13 Star pattern was prepared in 1791 and postdated 1792 to compensate for delays in transport from England and in submittal.
 In the House of Representatives on March 24, 1792, John Page, a friend of Washington from Virginia, spearheaded a rejection of the personalization of the President in the legend and design and this apparently would not have been done contrary to Washington's wishes.
 By April 2, 1792, the law establishing the U.S. Mint was fully enacted and all design elements relating to the President had been eliminated.

-It can be observed that the 13 Star pattern of 1792 not
+It can be observed that the 13-Star pattern of 1792 not

 It can be observed that the 13-Star pattern of 1792 not It can be observed that the 13-Star pattern of 1792 not only has no denomination but has no space on either face for a denomination, yet both varieties of the 1791 WASHINGTON PRESIDENT pieces previously made by the same maker have the denomination of ONE CENT in the legend.
-The Roman bust pattern of 1792 also contains the word CENT.
-This leads to the speculation that the 13-Star patterns of 1792 might have been made in a manner to be used as a cent if made in copper, as a half dollar if made in silver, and as an eagle if made in gold It was also possible that the denomination could be placad on the edge of the coins in the manner subsequently adopted for the first U.S. half cents, cents, half dollars and dollars, or not placed on the coin at all as was done in the first U.S. half-dimes, dimes, quarters, quarter eagles, half eagles and eagles.

-Even though some of the 13-Star patterns including the one in gold had UNITED STATES OF AMERICA - recessed on the edge, most had plain edges.
-The weights of the 13-Star patterns do not throw any light on the matter as the gold pattern weighs 251.5 grains (the first U.S. eagle weighs 270), the silver pattern weighs 181 grains (the first U.S. cent weighs 180.1 In making only one in gold, about four in silver, and 10 to 15 in copper, no intent as to denomination can be ascertained from the weights or the quantities produced.
+The Roman bust pattern of 1792 also con-tains the word CENT.
+This leads to the speculation that the 13-Star patterns of 1792 might have been made in a manner to be used as a cent if made in copper, as a half dollar if made in silver, and as an eagle if made in gold It was also possible that the denomination could be placed on the edge of the coins in the manner subsequently adopted for the first U.S. half cents, cents, half dollars and collars, or not placed on the coin at all as was done in the first U.S. half-dimes, dimes, quarters, quarter eagles, half eagles and eagles.
+The though some of the 13-Star patterns including the one in gold had UNITED STATES OF AMERICA - \ recessed on the edge, most had plain edges.
+The weights of the 13-Star patterns do not throw any light on the matter as the gold pattern weighs 251.5 grains (the first U.S. eagle weighs 270), the silver pattern weighs 180 grains (the first U.S. half dollar weighs 200), and the vegets 200).
+In making only one in gold, about four in silver, and 10 to 15 in copper, no intent as to denomination can be ascertained from the weights or the quantities produced. produced.

 Actually the Birmingham coiners must have been Actually the Birmingham coiners must have been seeking a copper coinage contract because of the profit opportunities.
-To coin precious metals required a full intrinsic value of gold or silver and therefore little or no profit for the coiner.
-On the other hand, the intrinsic value in copper coin could amount to about half of the circulating value and the coiners could take advantage of their improved coining machinery to make a substantial profit and to share some of that profit with the United States be a way of following the time existing English practice of not putting a denomination on copper coin and treating copper as token money.
+To coin precious metals required a full in-trinsic value of gold or silver and therefore little or no profit for the coiner.
+On the other hand, the intrinsic value in copper coin could amount to about half of the cir-culating value and the coiners could take advantage of their improved coining machinery to make a substantial profit and to share some of that profit with the United States